North Augusta, South Carolina: Government

 The City of North Augusta is governed under a mayor-council government form, with a city council composed of seven members.
 Council members are elected at large to four-year staggered terms, with elections held every two years.
 The mayor is also elected at large and serves a four-year term.

-At the federal level, the entirety of North Augusta is part of South Carolina's 2nd congressional district.
+At the federal level, the Aiken County portion of North Augusta is part of South Carolina's 2nd congressional district while the remaining Edgefield County portion is part of the 3rd congressional district.
 At the state level, the city is part of the South Carolina Senate's 24th district, and the 83rd district for the South Carolina House of Representatives.

 Education

 The portions in Aiken County are in the Aiken County Public School District.
 North Augusta public schools includes two high schools, North Augusta High School and Fox Creek High School.
 North Augusta High School is in Aiken County and operates under the Aiken County School District.
 Three middle schools, North Augusta Middle School, Paul Knox Middle School, and Highland Springs Middle School, and four elementary schools (Hammond Hill Elementary, Belvedere Elementary, North Augusta Elementary, and Mossy Creek Elementary), serve the community.

 Portions in Edgefield County are in Edgefield County School District.
 Local private schools include Our Lady of Peace Catholic Church, Victory Baptist Church, and kindergartens at Grace United Methodist Church and First Baptist Church North Augusta.
 Many students attend private schools across the river in Georgia, at Aquinas High School, Augusta Preparatory Day School, Augusta Christian, Curtis Baptist, Episcopal Day School, Saint Mary on the Hill Catholic School, and Westminster Schools of Augusta.
 Fox Creek is an independent charter school.